aqxiy/peptidecoffee/README.md

 Times valid to within reasonable error

+Always wait at least approx 5 seconds prior to stirring

+For simplicity and consistency, stir clockwise, reasonable speed/resistance, around 10 seconds

+Good stirring spoon is a largish teaspoon

 Stir with below spoon clockwise medium speed for min 7 seconds but remove spoon therafter

 Affordable quality cup